Speed limit for a highly irreversible process and tight finite-time Landauer's bound: Abstract

 \section{Abstract}

 Landauer's bound is the minimum thermodynamic cost for erasing one bit of information.
 As this bound is achievable only for quasistatic processes, finite-time operation incurs additional energetic costs.
 We find a “tight” finite-time Landauer's bound by establishing a general form of the classical speed limit.
 This tight bound well captures the divergent behavior associated with the additional cost of a highly irreversible process, which scales differently from a nearly irreversible process.
+We also find an optimal dynamics which saturates the equality of the bound.
 We demonstrate the validity of this bound via discrete one-bit and coarse-grained bit systems.
 Our work implies that more heat dissipation than expected occurs during high-speed irreversible computation.

 \emph{Introduction} -- Memory erasure is an elementary operation in irreversible computation.
 As the erasing operation incurs a thermodynamic cost and takes a finite physical time, low energy consumption and a short process time are critical requirements for efficient computation.
 The fundamental limitation of the energetic cost is given by Landauer's principle~\cite{Landauer, Parrondo_review}, which states that at least $k_{\rm B} T \ln 2$ of work is necessary to erase a single bit memory, where $k_{\rm B}$ is the Boltzmann constant and $T$ is the environment temperature.
 Landauer's bound is universal in the sense that it is independent of memory device type or physical platform.
 This bound has been confirmed experimentally using various physical setups, including a double-well potential realized by optical tweezers~\cite{Berut2012, Berut2015} and virtual potential~\cite{Jun2014, Gavrilov_2016}, an electric-circuit system~\cite{Orlov2012}, and a nanomagnetic memory bit~\cite{Hong2016, Martini2016}.